Anveio/stripe-react-fullstack/README.md

 heroku create
 ```

-`git remote rm heroku` will destroy heroku remote that already exists if you've cloned or forked this repository.
+`git remote rm heroku` will destroy the heroku remote that already exists if you've cloned or forked this repository.

 `heroku create` will deploy an empty application to Heroku and create a remote in your local git repository to push to trigger a deploy.
 You may need to enter your Heroku credentials for this command to work.